stpettersens/void-setup/README.md

-Download a Void Linux ISO, and write it to a flash drive with a tool such as [Rufus](https://rufus.ie) or [RPI Imager](https://github.com/raspberrypi/rpi-imager) and boot into the live environment:
+Download a Void Linux ISO, and write it to a flash drive with a tool such as [Rufus](https://rufus.ie) or [RPI Imager](https://github.com/raspberrypi/rpi-imager) OR use the ISO in a VM and boot into the live environment:

 > `Username: root ; Password: voidlinux`